Iraneus/betamedneed/unused/creditOld.md

 The credit facility also benefits the distributors and manufacturers since they can sell more to the users for improved medical care delivery.

-The credit facility comes with a service fee which is a percentage of the credit facility needed.
+The credit facility comes with a service fee.

 Contact MedNeed support to request.